During Your DDS/DMD Site Visit

 - Conferences with faculty with teaching or administrative responsibilities for the program.

-- Resident/student interviews.
+- Student/Resident interviews.
 These interviews should include the students/residents and the site visit committee only; no faculty or program director should be present.

 Briefing Faculty, Administrators and Students/Residents on the Site Visit

 Conferences with administrators and faculty should be scheduled in adequately-sized and well-ventilated meeting rooms with conference tables which are large enough to accommodate the visiting committee and faculty member participants.
 It is suggested that all predoctoral conferences be scheduled in rooms within close proximity.
-If more than one program is to be evaluated, an additional conference room for the advanced programs and one for the allied programs (ideally within close proximity) will be required.
+If more than one program is to be evaluated, an additional conference room for the advanced programs and one for the allied programs (ideally within close proximity to the main room) will be required.